-2 Century Drive Extended

-Extension of Century Drive to Watersville Road
+2 Century Drive Extended Extension of Century Drive to Watersville Road

-Purpose: This extension will connect the existing Century Drive with MD 27 and Center Street to the west and Watersville Road to the north.
+Purpose: This extension will connect the existing Century Drive with MD 27, and the extension of Center Street to the west, as well as with Watersville Road to the north.
 It will ultimately be part of additional access points between two major collector streets within the Town of Mount Airy roadway system, improving access and connectivity in the northern portion of the town.